 Managing a Bountiful Harvest of Ideas with Innovation Management Software

 Innovation management software can be used in many different ways.
 It can help ensure the right kinds of ideas are introduced based on clearly articulated goals and criteria (such as market-readiness).
 Starting with the end goal in mind, innovation management software can help ensure people submit relevant ideas and can help match up promising ideas with the decision-makers who are able to bring them to fruition.

 Part of innovation management is matching ideas with decisionmakers who can help bring them to completion.

 In short, innovation management software takes what’s so great about crowdsourcing (the abundance of ideas).
 And it helps ensure the best ideas are considered and pursued in the most efficient manner.

 Demonstrating ROI Increases Buy-In, Overcomes Political Hurdles

 Organizational politics can be a problem when it comes to innovation, and innovation management software can help here too.
 Perhaps the best way to overcome political hurdles with innovation is to demonstrate ROI from successful innovation management.
-One popular way to establish ROI for innovation is to begin with a smaller, lower-risk innovation project and see it through to completion.
-When it becomes clear that every participant in an innovation community adds value that is reflected in ROI, it becomes easier to overcome political hurdles that may accompany innovation projects.
+One popular way to establish ROI for innovation is, to begin with, a smaller, lower-risk innovation project and see it through to completion.
+When it becomes clear that every participant in an innovation community adds value that is reflected in ROI, it becomes easier to overcome the political hurdles that may accompany innovation projects.

-Only rarely does innovation come from the lone creative genius, because ideas gather strength through connection with other ideas and other idea-makers.
-Innovation is creative, but it is also iterative, and it takes the right innovation management software to take crowdsourced innovation projects from concept through implementation.
+Only rarely does innovation come from the lone creative genius.
+Because ideas gather strength through connection with other ideas and other idea-makers.
+Innovation is creative.
+But it is also iterative, and it takes the right innovation management software to take crowdsourced innovation projects from concept through implementation.
 Sometimes it requires changes in attitudes.
 Middle management, for example, traditionally works toward risk mitigation, and that can make innovation scarier than it has to be.